vertesy/DatabaseLinke.R/README.md

  Parse PUBMED database links to your list of gene symbols. "additional_terms" can be any vector of strings that will be searched for together with each gene.

 - #### `link_wikipedia()`
- Parse wormbase database links to your list of gene symbols. "additional_terms" can be any vector of strings that will be searched for together with each gene.
+ Parse wikipedia search query links to your list of gene symbols.

 - #### `link_google()`
- Parse wormbase database links to your list of gene symbols. "additional_terms" can be any vector of strings that will be searched for together with each gene.
+ Parse google search query links to your list of gene symbols.
+Strings "prefix" and ""suffix" will be searched for together with each gene ("Human ID4 neurons").
+See updated google and bing services in [CodeAndRoll.R](https://vertesy.github.io/CodeAndRoll.R).

 - #### `link_HGNC()`
  Parse HGNC links to your list of gene symbols